-Begin in Montréal, Canada’s second largest city and an important center of commerce, music, visual arts, fashion, and culture.
+Begin in Montréal, Canada’s second-largest city and an important center of commerce, music, visual arts, fashion, and culture.
 From the city’s cultural heart at the Place des Arts, home of the Montréal Symphony Orchestra, to the riverside charm of Old Montréal, with its Victorian street lamps, sidewalk cafés, and street artists, Montréal pairs whimsy with sophistication.
-A beautiful historic venue such as the Notre-Dame Basilica of Montréal provides an undoubtedly ideal setting for a memorable performance.
+A beautiful historic venue such as the Notre-Dame Basilica of Montréal provides an ideal setting for a memorable performance.

 This afternoon, perform a concert at one of Montréal’s stunning churches, such as the iconic Notre-Dame Basilica of Montréal or the imposing St. Joseph’s Oratory.

 Tonight, tickets to an evening cultural activity such as the famous Cirque du Soleil, a groundbreaking contemporary circus, can be arranged.

 Get your first glimpse of Old Québec, a UNESCO World Heritage Site, and savor its European feel.
 Perhaps ride Old Québec’s funicular railway or take a jaunt in a horse-drawn carriage.